Luiz Gonzaga Pereira dos Santos

-Luiz Gonzaga Pereira dos Santos (aka.
-Gonzaga da Cacimba) was a Brazilian mass murderer who killed a family of seven in Princesa Isabel, Brazil, on June 29, 1979.
+Luiz Gonzaga Pereira dos Santos (died 3 March 1981), also known as Gonzaga Cacimba, was a Brazilian mass murderer who killed a family of seven in Princesa Isabel, Brazil, on June 29, 1979.
 He was killed on a siege on March 3, 1981.

 Background

-Santos, who was enraged because his daughter had lost her virginity to one of the José Alves de Almeida family's sons, João Alves de Almeida.
-João was wanting to marry Santos's daughter, but the daughter had fallen in love with another man, and the engagement was undone.
+Santos was enraged because his daughter had lost her virginity to one of the José Alves de Almeida family's sons, João Alves de Almeida.
+João wanted to marry Santos's daughter, but the daughter had fallen in love with another man, and the engagement was undone.

-Santos was described as a bad character person, who lived on a group of rogues, and was interested in gambling.
+Santos was described as a bad character, who lived with a group of rogues, and was interested in gambling.
 He was also credited with four other murders and other crimes in the states of Pernambuco and Paraíba.

-Santos was said to have a strong hatred for de Almeida family, having a quarrel on him for over five years, and had always said that he was going to have revenge.
+Santos was said to have a strong hatred for the Almeida family, having a quarrel with them for over five years, and had always said that he was going to have revenge.

 Murders

 On approximately 6:30 p.m., June 29, 1979, Santos, armed with a revolver, entered de Almeida house in Princesa Isabel.
 The family was dining at the time.
 After he intruded Almeida's house, he ordered the family to lean against the wall, and then began shooting them, all of them fatally.
 Santos also searched for João, who had seduced his daughter, but was not in the house at the time.
 Santos then fled.

-One child, Francisco de Assis de Almeida Santos, 13, hid behind a door, passed behind Santos, and escaped, running to the house of Aluisio Ferreira da Silva, circa 500 meters, Ferreira da Silva, went to the house to see what happened, and was threatened to be shot by Santos, Santos ordered to Ferreira da Silva get out of the house, saying "se ficar na minha frente, morre também" (If you keep standing in front of me, you die too.).
+One child, Francisco de Assis de Almeida Santos, 13, hid behind a door, sneaked past Santos, and escaped, ran towards to the house of Aluisio Ferreira da Silva that was 500 meters away.
+Ferreira da Silva went to the house to inquire the shooting and was threatened by Santos, who ordered Ferreira da Silva to get out of the house, saying "se ficar na minha frente, morre também" (If you keep standing in front of me, you die too.).

-Escaping with de Assis de Almeida, Ferreira da Silva contacted the authorities, on 9:15 p.m., 60 police officers, commanded by Colonel Mauricio Leite and by local Delegate Adelino Ferreira da Silva, began searching for Santos, with no success.
+Assis de Almeida then fled with Ferreira da Silva, who called the police.
+On 9:15 p.m.
+60 police officers, commanded by Colonel Mauricio Leite and by local delegate Adelino Ferreira da Silva, began searching for Santos, with no success.

-The victims were buried on Triunfo's Cemetery on 10:30 a.m., an employee of a bank establishment, requested donations for buying coffins for the victims, and was received by the population.
+The victims were buried on Triunfo's Cemetery on 10:30 a.m.
+An employee of a bank establishment requested donations for buying coffins for the victims, in which was received by the population.

 An extensive search for Santos was initiated, which finally ended on March 3, 1981.

 Worried because Santos was being searched for by 23,450 furious villagers, Judge Luiz Carlos Santos, who accumulated the district of Princesa Isabel, contacted Paraiba Public Security to give Santos the "guarantees of justice" fearing that Santos might be found and lynched by the population of the region, who were furious about the crime.